 Following are some of the advantages of using Marathon, let us now take a look at each and every one of them:

 CoreOS Container Linux is said to be the topping the charts in the space of Container Operating Systems – which are by default designed to be managed and to be run at humongous scales with the least possible or minimal operational overhead.
-Applications with the Container Linux run inside these containers, and provide a developer friendly set of tools for the software deployments.
+Applications with the Container Linux run inside these containers and provide a developer-friendly set of tools for the software deployments.
 Container Linux runs on nearly almost all the possible combinations of platforms, be it physical, virtual, public or private cloud spaces.
-CoreOS also do provide the fleet functionality based on the fleetd cluster manager daemons which do control the CoreOS’s separate system instances at the cluster level itself.
+CoreOS also do provide the fleet functionality based on the fleets cluster manager daemons which do control the CoreOS’s separate system instances at the cluster level itself.

 Related Article: 5 Unsung Tools Of DevOps

-Packer encourages modern configuration machines using frameworks as like Chef or Puppet to install and also to configure this software that you are planning to Packer-made images.
-To be very precise, Packer brings the concept of pre-baked images into the modern age therefore encouraging untapped potential and also to encourage newer and newer opportunities.
+Packer encourages modern configuration machines using frameworks like Chef or Puppet to install and also to configure this software that you are planning to Packer-made images.
+To be very precise, Packer brings the concept of pre-baked images into the modern age, therefore, encouraging untapped potential and also to encourage newer and newer opportunities.
 Having said all this, let us take a look into the advantages that it has in store for us:

 Following are some of the advantages of using Packer, let us now take a look at each and every one of them:

 Kubernetes was built by Google based on its experience of running Containers in various Production environments.
-Combination of great software engineers working on the project plus the fact that Google was behind the evolvement of Kubernetes, it is one of the best suited tool that runs some of the largest software services by scale.
+Combination of great software engineers working on the project plus the fact that Google was behind the evolvement of Kubernetes, it is one of the best-suited tools that run some of the largest software services by scale.
 This combination ensured that this rock-solid platform can take any scaling needs of an Organization head on.
 Kubernetes is an open source system for deploying, scaling and also to manage containerized applications.
 Kubernetes brings both the software design and also software operations together as one single operation by design.